vision9527/btree/README.md

 This is a go implementation of B plus tree.
 The algorithm is from Database System Concepts 7th Edition Chapter 14.

-You can submit issues if you have any question.
+You can submit issues if you have any questions.

 Welcome to submit mr too.